The Complete Face Shape and Haircut Guide

 Triangle Face

-The goal: Add volume at the top to balance the wider jaw.
+The approach: Add volume on top to balance the wider jaw below.

-• Styles that add width at the temples and crown
+• Anything that adds width at the temples and up top

 Curly hair texture example